 still need the previous edition?

-arrow back .Events .Moon .Planets .Minor Planets, NEOs .Comets .Shooting Stars .Occultations .Sun .check more! (occultations observers are advised to check in 'Events', and to turn to such dedicated sites like the I.O.T.A). icon hinting to our site's DST/ST status!
+.Events .Moon .Planets .Minor Planets, NEOs .Comets .Shooting Stars .Occultations .Sun .check more! (occultations observers are advised to check in 'Events', and to turn to such dedicated sites like the I.O.T.A).
 According to our policy, our site is now DST for the northern hemisphere, and ST for the southern hemisphere! check more details.--> don't forget to check the weather!
 For the US: the NOAA . color codes: Wwd worldwide, UsA USA-Americas, EuA Europe-Africa, AsP Asia-Pacific, Chk Check for Your Zone. check the site's concept and the instructions of use

-arrow back thumbnail to Editor's choice fine picture archives Editor's Choice Fine Picture Archives thumbnail to Editor's Sky At Editor's Choice Sky At RSS link icon link to the site's Discovery and Outdoor Packs!
-Tech News illustration and link to Tech News Tech News link to the site' goodies! color codes: Wwd worldwide, UsA USA-Americas, EuA Europe-Africa, AsP Asia-Pacific, Chk Check for Your Zone. check the site's concept and the instructions of use
+Editor's Choice Fine Picture Archives Editor's Choice Sky At Tech News color codes: Wwd worldwide, UsA USA-Americas, EuA Europe-Africa, AsP Asia-Pacific, Chk Check for Your Zone. check the site's concept and the instructions of use

 .Events Seen All Month Long .Ephemerides Proper